-For those who want to create the most powerful and graphic sales proposals possible, considering adding to Rhvac the optional Proposal Maker software for just $299.
+For those who want to create the most powerful and graphic sales proposals possible, considering adding to Rhvac Desktop the optional Proposal Maker software for just $299.
 Proposal Maker gives you complete control over all aspects of a proposal's appearance.
 Graphics and text can be mixed in any way desired.
-This kind of customization capability requires more user input than the built-in basic proposal of Rhvac, but for those wanting the most professional appearance possible, Proposal Maker is the way to do it.
+This kind of customization capability requires more user input than the built-in basic proposal of Rhvac Desktop, but for those wanting the most professional appearance possible, Proposal Maker is the way to do it.
 See more details and sample proposals here.

 Bill of Materials Option

-The Bill of Materials module is very powerful in that it can import material lists from vitually any supplier so that you can add thousands of new items easily at anytime.
+The Bill of Materials module is very powerful in that it can import material lists from virtually any supplier so that you can add thousands of new items easily at anytime.
 In addition, the reports are completely customizable with over 70 columns of data that can be turned on and off as needed.
 Know your true costs for all your projects so you can profitably price your work.
 See more details on the Bill of Materials module here.

 Equipment Selection and Manual S Requirements

-AHRI data typically includes a model number, nominal capacity, SEER or other efficiency numbers, and the ARI reference number if applicable.
+AHRI data typically include a model number, nominal capacity, SEER or other efficiency numbers, and the AHRI reference number if applicable.
 Additionally, pictures of models for some of the more popular manufacturers such as Carrier, Trane, Goodman, Lennox, Armstrong, Rheem, York, Climate Master, Waterfurnace, Florida Heat Pump and others are included as well.
 Model data and pictures can be selected to appear in the reports for each system of an Rhvac project.

 Some projects require selecting equipment using more than just the nominal ratings as obtained from AHRI model data.
 Manual S is an ACCA publication that describes how to select properly sized residential heating and cooling equipment for all types of situations.
-It emphasizes the importance of using performance data sometimes called "expanded ratings data" that documents the sensible, latent or heating capacity of a model for a wide variety of operating conditions.
+It emphasizes the importance of using performance data sometimes called "expanded ratings data" that document the sensible, latent or heating capacity of a model for a wide variety of operating conditions.
 It suggests sizing strategies that differ according to the type of equipment being used.
 And it provides steps for these different strategies that involve things such as considering whether the latent load is large or small compared to the sensible, whether the cost of cooling or heating is of more concern, and whether cooling comfort, heating comfort or efficiency is the most important consideration.
 Manual S explains how to utilize important techniques such as converting latent capacity to sensible capacity when conditions allow for it, and includes rules for allowed oversizing percentages that vary according to climate and type of equipment.
 Manual S can be ordered from ACCA here.

 Both Manual J and Manual S are now included in the 2009 International Residential Code (IRC).
 Chapter 14 of the IRC, Heating and Cooling Equipment: M1401.3 Sizing.
 Heating and cooling equipment shall be sized in acordance with ACCA Manual S based on building loads calculated with ACCA Manual J or other approved heating and cooling methodologies.